quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 will.

-To avoid this, the configuration agent SHOULD issue QUIC-LB configurations to mutually distrustful servers that have different keys (for the block cipher or stream cipher algorithms) or routing masks and divisors (for the obfuscated algorithm).
+To avoid this, the configuration agent SHOULD issue QUIC-LB configurations to mutually distrustful servers that have different keys for encryption algorithms.
 The load balancers can distinguish these configurations by external IP address, or by assigning different values to the config rotation bits ({{config-rotation}}).
-Note that either solution has a privay impact; see
+Note that either solution has a privacy impact; see
 {{multiple-configs}}.

 These techniques are not necessary for the plaintext algorithm, as it does not